ShadowTemplate/arxiv-downloader/README.md

 **Authors**: [ShadowTemplate](https://github.com/ShadowTemplate)

-**Notes**: *This tool parses arXiv source code and may thus suddenly break if changes are performed on its front end.*
+**Notes**: *This tool parses the source code of arXiv pages and may thus suddenly break if changes are performed on its front end.*

 ---
 ## Getting Started